Grippy98/SD-Swicharoo/README.md

 # SD Swicharoo: a modular SD card mux for embedded development

+## WARNING - THIS IS A WORK IN PROGRESS AND NOT READY FOR PRODUCTION
+I do not suggest making PCBs with the current design as it stands.

 <p align="center">
   <img src="Images/Main_Angle.png" alt="SD Swicharoo Cover Image">
 </p>